samdravitzki/samdravitzki/README.md

 - [ ] Automate linting in the CI
 - [ ] Look into introducing a dependency updating bot into the repository
 - [ ] Integrate github codepspaces to make development on this more portable
+- [ ] Implement more extensible approach to adding new games to the site
+    - that also dont require the use of dynamic module imports
+    - and have a better method for toggling the visbility of the games

 # Technical debt
 - [x] base option required in vite config to get it to work with github pages